 Also, you shouldn’t pay any of your dues through your business bank account.
 If you plan to take your money out for personal use, you should pertinently record it in the business books as owner drawings.
 This would help maintain your books and would make sure that the integrity of your books cannot be questioned at all.
 You would also be able to ensure that you get the best possible outcome from the entire process.

 Secondly, you should look to keep your business expenses separate from your expenses, because you want to keep a balance on just how stable your business is.
-If you keep mixing your business finance with your personal finance, you will soon encounter a time when you realize that you have been eating up your personal finance as well for the loan.
+If you keep mixing your business finance with your personal finance, you will soon encounter a time when you realize that you have been eating up your personal finance as well for the funding.
 No business can come back from such a conundrum.

 Thirdly, you should look to maintain a separate credit profile for both business and personal use.
-You need to realize that a credit profile determines your ability to pay back a loan if need be.
+You need to realize that a credit profile determines your ability to pay back funding if need be.
 Hence, you must maintain your profile with a stringent check.
 Once you have invested money inside your business, it is no more your money and it is considered necessary that you consider it in the manner that is required of you.
-If you want a credit to be loaned for your business, you should look to get it in the name of your business.
+If you want a credit to be funded for your business, you should look to get it in the name of your business.
 Build a credit profile for your business that is separate or considered in a separate context than you.
-A good credit profile can come back and help you in getting a small business loan for your business when the need be.
+A good credit profile can come back and help you in getting a small business funding for your business when the need be.

 You have to remain frugal once you start your business and keep your costs as low as you possibly can.
 Business owners can dig deep into a hole if they don’t take care of the financial responsibilities of your business, including the right to remain frugal at all times.